 U+2026, for an ellipsis (…).
 Because it’s a single character, there is no risk of it breaking across a line.
 The downside is that in most typefaces, there is far too little space between the dots.
 Unless you are working with a typeface that renders the Unicode ellipsis with adequate spacing, I suggest sticking with periods and non-breaking spaces.

 Here is one area where punctuating with a typewriter was easier.
 If you look at your computer keyboard, you will find (on US-English keyboards) a single key with both a double quotation mark ( " ) and a mark that can be either an apostrophe or a single quotation mark ( ' ).

 On a typewriter, these marks are straight, since they must be used for both opening and closing marks.
 Modern word processors, on the other hand, have the ability to insert unique opening and closing marks.

 The default setting in Microsoft Word attempts to insert the opening and closing marks as appropriate.
 The appearance of these marks depends on the font being used.
-Here is an example set in Times New Roman (with the type size of the quotation marks increased for clarity):

 “Opening and closing.”